 Second, the practical significance of this research cannot be understated.
 By conducting a rigorous examination of Toastmasters International, this study not only contributes to the scholarly discourse but also offers actionable insights for the organization itself.
 Findings from this research can inform program improvements, enhance member experiences, and, importantly, facilitate the design of more effective communication and leadership development programs not only within Toastmasters International but also in analogous organizational settings.
 Thus, this research is poised to make an original contribution to the field by illuminating the unique impact of Toastmasters International and by paving the way for future focused investigations in this domain.

-In conclusion, the scarcity of literature on Toastmasters International's influence on communication competence and leadership development underscores the pressing need for this research endeavor.
+The scarcity of literature on Toastmasters International's influence on communication competence and leadership development underscores the pressing need for this research endeavor.
 Its exploratory nature, emphasis on practical applications, and potential to expand the discourse in the field render it both academically valuable and practically relevant.
 Consequently, this study seeks to bridge the existing gap by conducting a comprehensive investigation that promises to enrich our understanding of how Toastmasters International contributes to the development of communication and leadership skills, benefiting both the organization and individuals aspiring for personal and professional growth.

 Significance

-This study will contribute to the gap in research by identifying the specific ways in which Toastmasters International enhances communication competence and leadership development among its diverse membership, offering valuable insights for both the organization and the broader field of communication and leadership studies.
+This study will contribute to the gap in literature by identifying the specific ways in which Toastmasters International develops communication competence and leadership among its diverse membership.

 Research Questions

-RQ1: What differences exist between the perceived communication competencies and leadership development among Toastmasters International members before and after joining the organization?
+RQ1: What relationship exists, if any, between years of membership and self-perceived communication competence among diverse members in Toastmasters International?

+RQ2: What relationship exists, if any, between years of membership and self-perceived leadership practices among diverse members in Toastmasters International?

+H01: No statistically relationship exists between years of membership and self-perceived communication competence among diverse members in Toastmasters International.

+Ha1: A statistically relationship exists between years of membership and self-perceived communication competence among diverse members in Toastmasters International.

+H02: No statistically relationship exists between years of membership and self-perceived leadership practices competence among diverse members in Toastmasters International.

+Ha2: A statistically relationship exists between years of membership and self-perceived leadership practices among diverse members in Toastmasters International.